Advanced search

 Choice of methylphenidate formulation

-The choice of formulation of methylphenidate-containing product will have to be decided by the treating specialist on an individual basis and depends on the intended duration of effect.
-For the treatment of ADHD in adults, only the Ritalin XL formulation should be used.
+The choice of formulation of the methylphenidate-containing product will have to be decided by the treating specialist on an individual basis and depends on the intended duration of effect.

 Drug screening

-This product contains methylphenidate which may induce a false positive laboratory test for amphetamines, particularly with immunoassay screen test.
+This product contains methylphenidate which may induce a false positive laboratory test for amphetamines, particularly with immunoassay methods.

 4.5 Interaction with other medicinal products and other forms of interaction